- Verbredende minor

 Overview content per week

-Week 8 – Corporate and state crime; green crime
+Week 8 Corporate and organized crime (including guest lecture)

 The readings for this course: